New Hope for Claimants on Will "Mix-Ups"

 Jan Samuel, senior partner at Samuels Solicitors said "this case underlines the importance of seeking specialist legal advice when it comes to errors or misunderstandings concerning wills.
 It also demonstrates how vital it is that wills are properly drafted and signed".

-If you have had a similar problem, contact us for a free, no oligation assessment.
+If you have had a similar problem, contact us for a free, no oligation assessment and speak to a specialist will dispute lawyer.